-According to the Anti-Monopoly Law of the People's Republic of China (the "Anti-Monopoly Law") which was promulgated by the SCNPC on August 30, 2007 and implemented on August 1, 2008, the Anti-Monopoly Law applies to the monopolistic practices in domestic economic activities in China as well as the monopolistic practices outside China which have exclusion or restriction effects on domestic market competition.
+According to the Anti-Monopoly Law of the People's Republic of China (the "Anti-Monopoly Law") which was promulgated by the SCNPC on August 30, 2007, amended on June 24, 2022, and the 2022 revision became effective on August 1, 2022, the Anti-Monopoly Law applies to the monopolistic practices in domestic economic activities in China as well as the monopolistic practices outside China which have exclusion or restriction effects on domestic market competition.
 The monopolistic practices under the Anti-Monopoly Law include any monopoly agreement reached by any operators, abuse of market-dominating position by any operators and any concentration of operators which has an effect of eliminating or restricting competition.
 The agencies designated by the State Council are responsible for enforcement of the Anti-Monopoly Law.
 The anti-monopoly enforcement agencies of the State Council may, according to work requirements, delegate relevant anti-monopoly enforcement tasks to the corresponding agencies of the people's governments of provinces, autonomous regions and centrally-administered municipalities pursuant to the provisions of Anti-Monopoly Law.
 Operators who violate the provisions of the Anti-Monopoly Law will be ordered by the enforcement agencies to stop the illegal act, be imposed a fine or be subject to other restrictive measures.
-On October 23, 2021, the Draft Amendment to the Anti-Monopoly Law (Revised Draft) has been published for public comments.
-This Draft Amendment will establish a "safe harbor system" for monopoly agreements, propose key law enforcement in Internet, Finance, Technology, and Media areas, introduce the "stop meter" system in the review of the concentration of operators, and increase the penalties for business operators and responsible people.